Search by Keyword

 (John Lennon - Paul McCartney)

 When news of this hit the ears of producer George Martin, he stepped in to voice his opinion to Capitol Records.
-He felt that "Roll Over Beethoven" did not represent the present sound of the Beatles.
-He said this, of course, because he knew what was just on the horizon.
-The Beatles had just recorded what he knew would be a dynamite worldwide smash and wanted it to premier as soon as possible in both Britain and America.
+He felt that "Roll Over Beethoven" did not represent the present sound of The Beatles.
+He said this, of course, because he knew what was on the horizon.
+The Beatles had just recorded what he knew would be a dynamite worldwide smash and he wanted to premier it as soon as possible in both Britain and America.
 George told Capitol to wait just a few short weeks for the tapes of two new songs and that it would definitely be worth the wait.
 The two songs were "You Can't Do That" and the predetermined rock 'n' roll powerhouse "Can't Buy Me Love."
 He proved to be right.

 With full-page trade advertisements in Billboard and Cash Box magazines on March 14th, 1964, Capitol let it be known that the latest full-fledged Beatles music could only be found on their record label.
-The single was released two days later on March 16th, which was two weeks before they originally were going to release it and four days before it was even released in Britain.
+The single was released two days later on March 16th, 1964, which was two weeks before they originally were going to release it and four days before it was released in Britain.

 With alleged advance orders in the states of 1,700,000 copies, the single actually passed the million mark in sales in the US the day after it was released.
 In fact, the single had an international advance order of 2,100,000 copies.